 I was smitten instantly.
 There’s something so enchanting about a black cat!

 There were two, The Twins, we called them.
 Then there was Boots, and she was hard to pass up.
-Pretty little tuxy with 3 white boots and one sloppy little stocking falling down her ankle.
-One day she was standing in the kitchen in the sunlight and even her little whiskers were white, glowing in the hot sun!
+Pretty little tuxy with 3 white boots and one sloppy stocking falling down her ankle.
+One day she was standing in the kitchen in the sunlight and her little whiskers were white, glowing in the hot sun!
 I was close to choosing her that day.

 But I knew I wanted my little black kitty cat, and I knew her name was Cricket.
 I don’t know why, but they just looked and sounded like little bugs writhing in the night when I first saw them, and my kitty’s name was Cricket.